 About the project

 Water flows into Waikato’s peat lakes via agricultural drains and waterways, which can contain contaminants.
 Floating wetlands are a nutrient management tool that have been designed for ponds, lakes and slow-flowing waters.
 They consist of emergent aquatic plants growing on a buoyant mat that is positioned in the water to capture incoming contaminants.
 The roots of the aquatic plants spread into the water, removing nutrients as the plants grow.
-Living Water is trialling floating wetlands at Lake Areare.
+Living Water is trialling floating wetlands in a farm drain that flows into Lake Areare.

 - Reduced nitrogen and phosphorus entering the lake

 - The wetlands may also provide increased biodiversity and habitat

 - Potentially a useful tool with low to no impact on productive farming systems

 - Initial results are promising with Living Water and Landcare Research funding extensive montioring to determine effectiveness of nitrogen, suspended sediment and phosphorus removal

 - Monitoring is expected to be completed June 2020 enabling us to determine the scalability of implementing floating wetlands